srgrr/psr_db_populator/README.md

 # Why this tool?
 Prod data, although trivial to obtain, is not consistent across PSRs.
 We wanted to still be able to run PSRs using that "background noise" since it's the most realistic environment we could ever come up but we wanted to guarantee reproducibility

-## Why are creating the DB Dump offline each time we want to run a PSR?
-Wouldn't it be enough to just create one and keep reusing it?
+## Why is this process so complex?
+Wouldn't it be easier to just create a DB dump and keep using it for any PSR we might like to run?
-That would be great if DB updates weren't a thing, but unfortunately they are
+That would be certainly an option if DB upgrades weren't a thing, but unfortunately they are.
+Also, splitting this process into many steps, one of them being verification, will allow us to construct the background baseline PSR model offline, so it won't affect the outcome of the PSR itself.
+It will also give us more time to prepare such PSR as we will have virtually unlimited attempts to reconstruct the proposed DB from a fixed JSON model

 # TODO LIST